 Synchronous and Asynchronous eCourse beginning April 24, 2017 and continuing for 4 weeks

-An ALA Editions eCourse facilitated by Robert Bothmann
+An ALA Publishing eLearning Solutions eCourse facilitated by Robert Bothmann

 Please note: Your purchase at the ALA Store is only Step 1 of a 2-Step Registration process!

 Upon purchase you will receive a registration PDF in the form of a digital download.
 This PDF contains a link to our Registration page and a password.
 You must download this PDF and follow the instructions in order to complete the registration.
 The download link can be found on the final confirmation screen after you complete your purchase, and may also be accessed from your Account History.
 Confirmation with login instructions, reminders, and alerts will go to the email address used in the registration.